WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20230309-implementation_plan_sensitive_terms_list.md

 1. Why is the list in a standalone repository, instead of the https://github.com/wordPress/openverse?

-    The main reason to keep the list seperate is contributor safety.
+    The main reason to keep the list separate is contributor safety.
 The list is kept independently from the codebase so that users must explicitly consent to viewing and downloading it.
 Additionally, there are Search Engine Optimization and blocklist considerations with public GitHub repositories.